 An overall response rate of 80% of selected students in participating schools was required.
 A student who had participated in the original or follow-up cognitive sessions was considered a participant.
-A minimum student response rate of 50% within each school was required for a school to be regarded as participating: the overall student response rate was computed using only students from schools with at least a 50% student response rate.
+The overall student response rate was computed using only students from schools with at least a 33% student response rate.
 Again, weighted student response rates were used for assessing this standard.
 Each student was weighted by the reciprocal of his/her sample selection probability.